-Information on University of Economics, Prague Processing and Protection of Personal Data
+Information on Prague University of Economics and Business Processing and Protection of Personal Data

-In accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)—hereinafter GDPR—University of Economics, Prague, hereby informs data subjects on the conditions under which their personal data area processed.
-University of Economics, Prague is fully compliant with GDPR.
+In accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)—hereinafter GDPR—Prague University of Economics and Business, hereby informs data subjects on the conditions under which their personal data area processed.
+Prague University of Economics and Business is fully compliant with GDPR.

 - Personal Data Controller

-The Personal Data Controller is University of Economics, Prague, W. Churchill Sq.
+The Personal Data Controller is Prague University of Economics and Business, W. Churchill Sq.
 1938/4, 130 67 Prague 3 – Žižkov, Czech Republic, ID No.: 613 84 399, VAT ID No.: CZ61384399, data box ID: canj9d5.
-University of Economics, Prague (hereinafter also VŠE) is a public university as defined in Act No. 111/1998 Coll., on Higher Education Institutions.
+Prague University of Economics and Business (hereinafter also VŠE) is a public university as defined in Act No. 111/1998 Coll., on Higher Education Institutions.
 VŠE’s mission is to freely and independently provide education and the associated scientific, research, developmental, innovative, artistic, and other types of creative activity, as well as any activity related to the above.

 - Data Protection Officer